-I am fully qualified to offer online counselling, having undergone 80 hours of extra training at the start of 2020 gaining an OCST4 Certificate in Online and Telephone Counselling.
+I am fully qualified to offer online counselling, holding an OCST4 Certificate in Online and Telephone Counselling.

 I use the Zoom video-calling app, which is reliable and easy to use.
 This is accessible via smartphone, tablet, laptop or PC, with no download required.
 I will email you a link to an online waiting room on the day of your session.